zamansheikh/percentage-bar/README.md

 React 17 or 18
-Tailwind CSS configured in your project lucide-react for icons tailwind-merge for class name utilities
+Tailwind CSS configured in your project lucide-react for icons tailwind-merge and clsx for class name utilities

 Development